 February 20 - March 3, European Constitutional Law:

 Roland Winkler, Assistant Professor, University of Salzburg, Austria.
 Roland is a native Salzburger and is the assistant to Professor and former Dean Walter Berka of the University of Salzburg Faculty of Law.
 He specializes in European law generally with a focus on constitutional law in Europe.
 It will be his first time teaching in Sacramento.

 March 6 - 17, Comparative Criminal Law and Procedure

 Mauricio Duce, Universidad Diego Portales, Santiago, Chile.
 Mauricio has been instrumental in the restructuring of the Chilean criminal procedure into a more American-style adversarial process.
-He is an acknowledged expert in criminal procedure in Chile, and he has taught in several countries, though this will be his first time teaching at Pacific McGeorge.
+He is an acknowledged expert in criminal procedure in Chile, and he has taught in several countries, though this will be his first time teaching at McGeorge.